5jotters/vRF-briefing/docs/LocalProcedures.md

  Rejoining and communication procedure with tanker as described:

- - When airborne northern refuelling formation will use preset UHF #13, while southern will use preset UHF #12.
+ - When airborne northern refueling formation will use preset UHF #13, while southern will use preset UHF #12.

  - First find and track our assigned tanker via TACAN and/or AA Radar.
 NEVER ask something to tanker up to this point.
 Rejoin and maintain  echelon left formation with the tanker and the other previous formations in the queue.

- - Only when we are next in the queue, we will request _APPROACHING FOR REFUELLING_ to the tanker.
-Once refueling complete, aircraft will proceed to right echelon with tanker and will end DCS procedure making call in DCS tanker menu, _ABORT REFUEL_.
+ - Only when we are next in the queue, we will request _APPROACHING FOR REFUELING_ to the tanker.
+Once refueling is complete, aircraft will proceed to right echelon with tanker and will end DCS procedure making call in DCS tanker menu, _ABORT REFUEL_.

 This is an individual procedure that everybody must accomplish.
 Please maintain concentration up to this point and make correct calls.